- Can you withdraw from public school during the year?

 However, these positions are questionable.
 As the Swiss pediatrician Remo H. Largo points out in an article in German entitled “We already have children in burn-out” , one begins to see in the biography of terrorists that it is the lack of security, of established social status, of self-determination and the feeling of exclusion that lead them to commit to ISIL where they finally feel they exist.

 « … You can see this in the biographies of terrorists, as they become more well-known.
 They have not experienced security and sufficient social recognition, they have no fixed social status and feel marginalized.
-They completely lack direction.
+They do not feel self-determined.
 When they go to ISIL, they’re finally somebody.
 This is not even a new phenomenon, as it was already observed in the 17th century during the Thirty Years’ War.
 People lacked security, had no permanent social position in the community and were also hungry and sick.
 So they went to war.»

 Moreover, are there really more parallel societies and radicalism in England than in Germany, where not only is school not compulsory, but no curriculum is imposed either to homeschoolers?
 Finally, what proves that the educational institution, as it exists, prevents the emergence of parallel societies and radicalization?